uasoft-indonesia/badaso-docs/docs/deployment/deploy-ubuntu-vps-without-docker copy.md

 sudo add-apt-repository ppa:ondrej/php
 ```

-- Update apt-get again so your package manager can see the newly listed packages.
+- Update apt again so your package manager can see the newly listed packages.

 ```
 sudo apt update